 - Read the Truth and Reconciliation Commission of Canada report and Calls to action.

-- Visit the National Centre for Truth and Reconciliation website to find out about events taking place on Sept.
-30th, news, educational material and more.
+- Visit the National Centre for Truth and Reconciliation website to stay up to date with the latest news, educational material and more.

 - View Halton’s response and actions to build meaningful relationships with Indigenous Peoples and communities.

 - Visit the Burlington Library website for information on Orange Shirt Day.

 - Find out whose traditional territories you are on with this interactive map.

 - Read more on the “Land Back” movement.